TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 **Plan Types:** We offer free (Basic) memberships and paid subscriptions that allow you to upload and share video content.
 You may purchase a “**Self-Serve**” plan (you sign up and pay online) or an “**Enterprise**” plan (you work with a sales representative and execute an individualized agreement).
 Advertised prices and features may change.

-**Basic and Plus Accounts:** Vimeo Basic (free) members and Plus subscribers may not: (a) use the Services for commercial purposes unless they are film professionals or small film businesses. or (b) submit videos that they did not create or play a material part in creating.
+**Basic and Plus Accounts:** Basic (free) members and Plus subscribers may not: (a) use the Services for commercial purposes unless they are film professionals or small film businesses. or (b) submit videos that they did not create or play a material part in creating.

 **Fees:** You must pay all fees (plus any taxes) during your subscription period and any renewal periods.
 Our fees may include a fixed monthly or annual fee plus variable fees for transactions or usage.

 **Free trials and Discounts:** We may offer free-trial or discounted subscriptions.
 When a free-trial period ends, your paid subscription begins (unless you have cancelled) and you must pay the full monthly or annual fee.
 If we provide a discount for the first subscription period, you must pay the discounted fee. in any renewal, you must pay the full fee.

-**Refund Policy:** Subject to the terms hereof, Self-Serve subscribers who purchase plans directly from Vimeo may cancel and receive a full refund of their initial purchase with **thirty (30) days** after purchasing an annual plan and **five (5) days** after purchasing a monthly plan.
+**Refund Policy:** Subject to the terms hereof, Self-Serve subscribers who purchase plans directly from Vimeo may cancel and receive a full refund of their initial purchase within **thirty (30) days** after purchasing an annual plan and **five (5) days** after purchasing a monthly plan.
 Our refund policy does not apply to:

 *   In-app purchases;
+*   Fees charged immediately after a free-trial period ends;
 *   Subscription renewals or migrations to other plans;
 *   Fees other than annual or monthly subscription fees;
 *   Requests made after the specified periods;